-The pressure to efficiently deliver accurate handover documentation is greater than ever in the wake of the Independent Review of Building Regulations and Fire which highlighted the importance of developing and maintaining a ‘golden thread’ .
+The pressure to efficiently deliver accurate handover documentation is greater than ever in the wake of the Independent Review of Building Regulations and Fire which highlighted the importance of developing and maintaining a ‘golden thread’.
 The Bill requires duty holders to maintain complete and comprehensive records and documentation in digital format for higher-risk buildings.
 This body of documentation and information is known as the ‘golden thread’.

 It was recommended that all parties use secure digital repositories for their data relating to construction projects and their facilities.
-With these digital repositories often comes an application programming interface (API).
+With these digital repositories often comes an Application Programming Interface (API).

-Dr Jamie Dupée from Edocuments Ltd explains more…
+Dr Jamie Dupée from EDocuments explains more…

 So, what is an API?